 2020 Year in Review Part 2

 But we did.
 We already run year-round Minecraft servers.
-We combined the collaborative aspects of Minecraft server play with a Discord server that allowed us to communicate in real-time with campers, as well as break them up into separate voice channels, very similar to how we break up larger in-person camps by age, ability, and interests.
+We combined the collaborative aspects of Minecraft server play with a Discord server that allowed us to communicate in real-time with campers, as well as break them up into separate voice channels, just like how we break up larger in-person camps by age, ability, and interests.

 By being remote, we were able to have campers from all over the country.
 In fact, our star camper from this year lives in California.